What does it take to move from CMO to CRO?

 The CMO is a strategist that drives revenue

-CEOs delegate strategic planning and execution to an executive typically called the Chief Strategy Officer (CSO).
+CEO’s delegate strategic planning and execution to an executive typically named as the Chief Strategy Officer (CSO).
 CSOs are organization leaders with a proven track record of achieving results and driving positive change in the business.
-They are recognized for the capacity to handle multiple demanding projects simultaneously.
-They are valued for their ability to make quick and effective decisions in critical situations.
+They are recognized for the capacity to handle multiple demanding projects simultaneously and are valued for their ability to make quick and effective decisions in critical situations.
 They make things happen.
 And the CEOs trust them.

-Harvard Business Review has identified “three critical tasks” CSOs are charged with.
+Harvard Business Review has identified three critical tasks that CSOs dealt with.
 These tasks define strategy execution itself and summarize the role of the CSO.

-CSOs must engender commitment to clear strategic plans.
-They must evoke real understanding of strategic plans among stakeholders and employees alike and solicit commitment to make things happen.
-The role of each function and its relationship to the strategic goals are clarified and members of the organization work toward achieving the set goals.
+They must commit to clear strategic plans.
+They must evoke a real understanding of strategic plans among stakeholders and employees, The role of each function and its relationship to the strategic goals are clarified, and members of the organization work toward achieving the set goals.